shreyansz/sf-food-trucks-map/README.md

 Path: all (615)
 ```
 ### Technologies
 The application is built using HTML, CSS, JavaScript, jQuery, jQuery UI and [Google Maps Javascript API v3].
-It wwas succesfully tested on Google Chrome v39 and Mozilla Firefox v33 web browsers.
+It was succesfully tested on Google Chrome v39, Mozilla Firefox v33 and Internet Explorer 10 web browsers.
 ### Future Scope
  - Cross-browser compatibility
  - Responsive design